Skip to main content

 Learn how to organize automation with folders in Lawcus for efficient workflow management and improved coordination.

-Written by Maninder Kaur
+Written by Devanshi Kackar

-Updated over a week ago
+Updated over 3 weeks ago

 Organizing your automation into folders can greatly enhance coordination and structure within your processes.
 You have the flexibility to group workflows by practice areas, frequency of use, or any other criteria that suit your needs.